RixInGithub/fictional-waffle/README.md

-why in the PLUCK did i make so much lines for this? go figure! idk either!
+i removed some lines ig